České Budějovice: Venues

 České Budějovice is the site of many sports facilities and national stadiums, including the football Stadion Střelecký ostrov, the ice-hockey Budvar Arena and the Athletic Stadium Sokol.
 The Swimming Stadium České Budějovice features a 50-metre indoor pool, a diving pool, saunas, an outdoor swimming pool and a children's pool.
 After the modernization in 1998 a covered water slide was added and after the modernization in 2017 a new whirlpool.
-Major sport clubs include: